-- Arts and Cultural Support Material(s) - At least one, but no more than three, item(s) of your choice that demonstrate your Public Benefit, Artistic and Cultural Vibrancy and Organizational Capacity.
+• Upload Optional Support Material(s) - At least one, but no more than three, item(s) of your choice that brings your project to life and demonstrates the funding criteria.

 Statement of Assurances

 After completing the support materials section, your organization will electronically authorize the application by completing the Statement of Assurances.
 An Authorizing Official will certify that they are authorized to submit the application on behalf of the organization and that the information submitted in the application is true and correct to the best of their knowledge.